Electronic Warfare Market Size and Share

 Electronic Warfare Market Analysis by Mordor Intelligence

-The electronic warfare (EW) market size is USD 18.12 billion in 2025 and is forecasted to reach USD 27.50 billion by 2030, translating into an 8.70% CAGR.
-Demand is lifted by rapid defense-modernization cycles, the spread of gallium-nitride semiconductors, artificial-intelligence-driven cognitive jamming, and the first operational moves toward space-based electronic-warfare constellations.
-Heightened geopolitical tension in Eastern Europe and the Indo-Pacific accelerates procurement programs as armed forces race to secure spectrum dominance.
+The electronic warfare market size is USD 18.12 billion in 2025 and is projected to reach USD 27.50 billion by 2030, representing an 8.70% CAGR.
+Demand is driven by rapid defense modernization cycles, the spread of GaN semiconductors, AI-driven cognitive jamming, and the first operational moves toward space-based EW constellations.
+Heightened geopolitical tensions in Eastern Europe and the Indo-Pacific are accelerating procurement programs as armed forces race to secure spectrum dominance.
 Airborne platforms remain the prime battleground, yet directed-energy payloads and counter-unmanned aerial system (counter-UAS) suites open additional value pools.
 Supply-chain risks around gallium and tightening semiconductor export rules inject volatility and stimulate reshoring strategies across North America and Europe.
 Competitive intensity is moderate, with legacy primes defending incumbent positions while smaller entrants exploit open-architecture mandates to field software-defined products that cut size, weight, and power (SWaP).

 Key Report Takeaways

-• By capability, electronic support captured 47.24% of the electronic warfare market share in 2024 and is expanding at an 8.39% CAGR through 2030, underscoring its role as the sensory backbone of spectrum operations.
+• By capability, electronic support captured 47.24% of the electronic warfare market share in 2024 and is expanding at a 9.39% CAGR through 2030, underscoring its role as the sensory backbone of spectrum operations.

-• By platform, air assets held 48.12% of 2024 revenue, whereas space assets are set to rise at an 11.80% CAGR to 2030 as countries fund satellite-based electronic intelligence constellations.
+• By platform, air assets accounted for 48.12% of 2024 revenue, whereas space assets are projected to rise at an 11.80% CAGR to 2030 as countries fund satellite-based electronic intelligence constellations.

 • By equipment, jammer systems accounted for 39.23% of the electronic warfare market in 2024; directed energy weapons (DEWs) led growth with a 9.45% CAGR, driven by high-power microwave deployments.